Rosscarbery: History

-The area has been occupied since at least the Neolithic period, as evidenced by several Neolithic sites such as portal dolmens.
+The area has been inhabited since at least the Neolithic period, as evidenced by several Neolithic sites such as portal dolmens.
 The area is also home to a number of Bronze Age remains, including a number of stone circles and ring forts.
 There are two inscribed stones in Burgatia, and several (later) holy wells nearby.

 Rosscarbery was home to the School of Ross, a major centre of learning, at one time being a university town, and one of the major cities in Europe, around the 6th century.
 Due to its popularity as a centre of pilgrimage it was also known as Ros Ailithir ("Wood of the Pilgrims").
 The hereditary chieftains of the area, or tuath, were the O'Learys, known as Uí Laoghaire Ruis Ó gCairbre, until it passed to Norman control in the early thirteenth century.
 The entire region had belonged to the ancient Corcu Loígde, of whom the O'Learys were one of the leading septs.

 In March 1921, during the Irish War of Independence, Tom Barry's 3rd Cork (IRA) Brigade attacked and destroyed the Royal Irish Constabulary barracks in Rosscarbery.
 Two RIC officers were killed in the attack, and nine others were injured.
 There is a plaque on the site of the former barracks, beside the current Garda station, commemorating the event.

 Demographics

 In the 20 years between the 1991 and 2011 census, the population of Rosscarbery grew by approximately 17%, from 455 to 534 people.
-As of the 2016 census, the population was 490.
+As of the 2022 census, the population was 638, an increase of 19% on 2011.

-As a tourist area, there are a number of holiday homes around Rosscarbery, which results in an annual swell in population during summer months.
+As a tourist area, there are a number of holiday homes around Rosscarbery which results in an annual swell in population during summer months.

 Religion

 The Church of Ireland's dioceses of Cork, Cloyne and Ross were effectively merged during rationalisation in the 1860s.
 The bishop of this tridiocese, Paul Colton, is based in Cork.

 There is a cathedral in Rosscarbery, an unusual feature for what is now a relatively small settlement.
 It is a Church of Ireland cathedral - St. Fachtna's Cathedral.
 St Fachtna's is the smallest cathedral in Ireland, and is the size of a typical parish church.

-The Catholic church, in the diocese of Cork and Ross, is St. Fachtna's, dating from 1820.
+The Catholic church, in the diocese of Cork and Ross, is also called St. Fachtna's and dates from 1820.